Phenomena (film): Retrospective

+John Kenneth Muir discussed the film in his overview of horror films from the 1980s, finding Phenomena to be "unusual" as well as "strangely stirring", and that the imagery in the film is "nothing short of amazing, even if the narrative is muddled."
+Budd Wilkins, writing for Slant Magazine, called the film an "eccentric fable", praosing its "Soaring camerawork, insistently rhythmic editing, and the haunting reverberations of Bill Wyman's "Valley", all of which "combine to provide Phenomena with an almost archetypal opening set piece."
+Wilkins assigns the film 4½ stars.

 Soundtrack

 Cinevox released the soundtrack to the film in 1985 on vinyl, which included parts of the film's score and the rock music tracks.
 A compact disc edition was released by Cinevox in 1987.
 Enigma Records issued a vinyl release in 1985 bearing the Creepers title in the United States.

 In 2018, the complete soundtrack was released for the first time by Waxwork Records on a double LP.
 It included alternate, bonus, and unused tracks.